Discover your best high school optionsGet started

 M.S.
 258 Community Action School

-The building is shared with MS 256 and Manhattan School for Children, a laid-back K-8 school.
-Some parents grumble that staff members from MSC are not as visible after school as those from CAS, but otherwise they seem to get along fine.
-After-school clubs include chess, cross-country, soccer, drama, student government, photography and yoga.
+The building is shared with MS 256 Lafayette Academy and Manhattan School for Children, a laid-back K-8 school.
+After-school clubs include chess, cross-country, soccer, drama, student government, martial arts and yoga.